VoHieu2402/PGPortfolio_VNStocks/README.md

 ### Reward function

-While the original framework calculates the reward as the explicit average of periodic logarithmic returns, my project defines the reward function as the disparity between the agent's risk-adjusted return and that of the benchmark.
+While the original framework calculates the reward as the explicit average of periodic logarithmic returns, my project defines the reward function that combines the original reward with a weighted factor representing the difference between the agent's risk-adjusted return and that of the benchmark.
 This addition of a risk element aims to enhance the stability of the portfolio management strategy, preventing excessive allocation to specific assets.

 Moreover, employing risk-adjusted returns allows us to track the value of the portfolio over time.
 Integrating the portfolio value into the model enhances the agent's awareness of its position, facilitating more informed decision-making.